Artie Wood

 Arthur Charles Wood (24 June 1898 – 14 May 1959) was an Australian rules footballer who played for and coached South Melbourne in the Victorian Football League (VFL).

 Arthur Wood, known as 'Artie', was a wingman and made his debut during the 1917 season.
-He was a member of the South Melbourne premiership team of 1918.
+He was a member of the South Melbourne VFL premiership team of 1918.

 He spent the 1921 season as playing coach, despite being aged only 25, and the club finished in seventh position.